SRGBmods/qmk-8051/readme.md

     - **HFD801KJC** (clone of CH555):
         - [x] [Reccarz kw75s](/keyboards/reccarz/kw75s)
         - [x] :warning:**UNTESTED**, should works.
 Any other keyboard using HFD801KJC, known ones: QK60 RGB, GMK67, James Donkey A3
-    - Potentially, I've seen some keyboards with LCD screen, but not sure if it is clone of CH555 or another CH55x:
-        - [ ] LangTu LK84
-        - [ ] Monka 3075
-    Either way, USB stacks of CH55x family should be similar enough.
     - **VS11K28A** (also clone of CH555), but I'm not sure about the Bootloader situation of this one:
         - [ ] Some GMMK, Redragon, Womier, Akko keyboards.